JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the amount of space preceding a paragraph.

 ```
-FUNCTION CTextPara2.SetSpaceBefore (BYVAL Value AS SINGLE) AS HRESULT
+FUNCTION SetSpaceBefore (BYVAL Value AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetSpaceBefore(m_pTextPara2, Value))
    RETURN m_Result
 END FUNCTION